tago-io/tagoio-cli/README.md

 If you want to use the Debugger with -D, make sure you have a **.swcrc** file with sourceMaps activated.
 This repository contains a .swcrc.example file if you prefer to just copy to your folder.

-## Credentials Storage
-When running **tagoio login** or **tagoio init**, the CLI will store your Profile-Token in the current folder on your terminal.

-The Profile-Token credential is encrypted under a *.tago-lock.{env}.lock* file.

-## tagoconfig.json
-The tagoconfig.json file stores information about your current javascript/typescript project.
-It will contain information about your analysis, their ID's and names.

-- Run the command **tagoio init** in order to create the tagoconfig.json.

-Having a tagoconfig.json is required in order to run the following cmds:
-* tagoio deploy
-* tagoio trigger
-* tagoio run

-You will also be required to have the .tago-lock file for a given environment.

 ## Working with Environments

 Managing multiple environments is a breeze with the TagoIO CLI.
 This feature facilitates seamless alternation between different environments for deployment and analysis management.
 Here's how you can make the most of it: